 There are some U.S. addresses that can conjure up spine-tingling fear with each mention.
-Think 10050 Cielo Drive in California, 333 East Wonderview Avenue in Colorado, 5481 County Road in Wisconsin, 611 Oak Avenue in Kansas, and last but not least, 112 Ocean Avenue in New York.
+Think 10050 Cielo Drive in California (known as the Sharon Tate murder house), 333 East Wonderview Avenue in Colorado (the inspiration for Stephen King’s The Shining ), 5481 County Road in Wisconsin (Frank Lloyd Wright’s iconic Taliesin estate, with its tragic history), 611 Oak Avenue in Kansas (where the events that inspired Truman Capote’s In Cold Blood took place), and last but not least, 112 Ocean Avenue in New York — now widely known as just the Amityville House.
 While the events that took place at famous properties like the Stanley Hotel are purely fictitious, others have a very real history of darkness.

 Such is the case of the infamous 112 Ocean Avenue in Amityville, Long Island.
 The otherwise charming mansion will sadly forever be associated with the gruesome crimes that took place here in the 1970s, and the alleged supernatural events that followed soon after.

 Nevertheless, the ‘house with the evil eyes’ now has new owners, and they are reportedly undeterred by all the dark tales and hype surrounding their new home.
 The hype, however, continues, with the latest (and 16th) Amityville-related movie launched just two years ago.
 So what is it about this house that, 45 years later after it entered our radars, still holds such a fascination?

 Amityville house: The beginnings

 The history of the house at 112 Ocean Avenue begins in 1927 in the small, quaint town of Amityville, roughly 30 miles outside New York City.